kaifronsdal/kaifronsdal.github.io/_posts/2024-06-17-a-model-of-goodharts-law.md

 \OE_V(U^*) < 0
 $$

 In this scenario the agent has some incentive to optimize the proxy (e.g. it receives monetary rewards/resources or if it doesn't increase the proxy it will be shut off).
 However, it will try to align the proxy, $$U$$, with $$V$$, thus destroying the relationship $$U$$ had with $$U^*$$.
 The agent can take advantage of any of the four Goodhart mechanisms to achieve this.
-See Figure \ref{fig:adversarial} for a visual representation of the causal model of the adversarial Goodhart effect.

 ![Adversarial Goodhart Effect](/assets/goodharts_law/adverarial_goodhart_effect.png)